Best Dry Bags

 As most dry bags are designed this way, you may be wondering why?
 What exactly is so special about implementing a roll-top closure system?
 The main reason is that of its effectiveness to seal the bag.
 Not only is it simple to get an optimal seal, you can control the number of times you fold the top over.
 Maybe the only issue, if you want to look at the glass half-empty, is that it can be annoying to re-open and close.
 Even though it is simple to seal it, it can be a little time consuming as you need to rid it of excess air and take the time to securely fold it.
 But, it is worth it for its protection.

 Dry bags may not seem like an important piece of your gear when going hiking or camping, but after you have gone on an adventure without one, you quickly realize that it is one of the most important.
 Above we have listed the top ten dry bags and the reasons each one made our list.
+Now that you have read our top ten list you have a better idea for which one suits your needs best.
 But remember the best thing to do is to look at where you will be hiking or camping and also what you intend to take with you on your adventure, that will give you a better idea of which dry bag is best for you.